ditesh/webutil/README.md

 # webutil

-webutil provides automatic website analysis for the savvy web developer:
+webutil provides automatic website analysis for the savvy web developer.
+It helps you build faster websites and pinpoint bottlenecks.
+It provides:

 * quick glance summary of key metrics
 * HTTP and JavaScript error reporting
 * caching analysis with an empty and primed cache
-* detection of over 120 commonly used front end libraries, content management systems and third party embeds (ala What's That Site Running?)
+* detection of 2^7 commonly used front end libraries, content management systems and third party embeds (ala What's That Site Running?)
 * automatic asset (HTML, JavaScript, CSS, images) optimization facility:
     * minification
     * compression